skkwan/SVJProcessing/lxplus-setup/README.md

 # README

-1;95;0cThese are scripts used to perform the virtual environment setup in lxplus.
-They are modified slightly from [these instructions](https://github.com/jniedzie/SVJanalysis_wiki/wiki/Creating-SVJ-virtual-environment) to replace `mamba` calls with `conda`.
+These are approximately the steps used to set up a virtual environment in lxplus.
+They are modified slightly from [these instructions](https://github.com/jniedzie/SVJanalysis_wiki/wiki/Creating-SVJ-virtual-environment) and only take the most important packages.

 First I changed my conda install directories.
 In `~/.condarc` I pointed to areas with more space than my `/user/` area:
 ```